Time, Bunol turns to red

 What shall I do to attend the La Tomatina Festival?
 First and foremost, you need to think well.
 This event is not for those who have a weak heart or physical fitness.
 During the event, numerous things can happen to you.
 If you repeatedly use the word “nut” to describe your personality, you can plan your travel to Valencia.

-La Tomatina is held annually, August 25-29.
+La Tomatina is held annually, on August 25-29.
 The battle starts at 11 am.
-Here are some tips from veterans participating in this red battle:
+Here are some tips from veterans participating in this Red Battle:

 - Wear clothes you won't wear again.
 After this battle, you will hardly wear shirts, shoes and other clothing items again.
 Women prefer sportswear.
 Participants' hands may not stay still.

 - There may be many theft cases.
-Do not carry your passport or wallet on you.
+Do not carry your passport or wallet with you.

 - Drink plenty of water before fighting.
 The heat of August may dry you completely.